miguel-moukimou/py-webshop/readme.md

         1. On the top bar, just click on the LOGIN menu item to see the login form or go to the user registration form
     6. As logged in user I would like to see my name on the top of the page
         1. On the top bar, your name will appear as a menu item, after a successful login request
+    7. As logged in user, I want to be able to view my profile page and to edit it 1 After logging in, click on your name on the top menu bar, then click on profile to view your profile page and edit it